Top Seeds Take Leads Into Home Stretch of U.S. Junior, Girls' Junior, and Senior Championships

 It's been an up-and-down tournament for Jasmine Su, who has a chance to "bounce back" from consecutive losses today against Lee.
 (Photo courtesy Austin Fuller/SLCC)

-That said, she plays Alice Lee today, and will have a chance to regain the lead if she can pull off an upset as with the black pieces.
+That said, she plays Alice Lee today, and will have a chance to regain the lead if she can pull off an upset with the black pieces.

 Image